vigneshragupathy/blog.vikki.in/_posts/2022-07-01-kubernetes-monitoring-in-zabbix-via-prometheus-backend.markdown

 The traditional monitoring framework is not sufficient to handle such a massive workload.

-Zabbix from version 6.0 provides a native way of integration for monitoring Kubernetes cluster.
+Zabbix since version 6.0 provides a native way of integration for monitoring Kubernetes cluster.

-Zabbix-Kubernetes integration provides various templates to monitor kubernetes components like kube-controller-manager, kube-apiserver, kube-scheduler, kubelet, etc.
+Zabbix-Kubernetes integration provides various templates to monitor kubernetes components like `kube-controller-manager`, `kube-apiserver`, `kube-scheduler`, `kubelet`, etc.

 It also supports automatic discovery of kubernetes nodes, pods and also collects metrics agentlessly.